In this guide, you will find step-by-step instructions with pictures on how to change the Mercedes-Benz serpentine belt on V6, V8, and V12 engines.

 - Remove the old belt by sliding the belt away from all the pulleys.

 - Install the new belt.
 Route it over the powering steering pump, A/C compressor, crankshaft, alternator, idler pulley.
-It is important that you take a picture of the old belt before you remove it, and use that as a reference.Otherwise, you will be wondering how to route the belt.
+It is important to take a picture of the old belt before you remove it, and use that as a reference.Otherwise, you will be wondering how to route the belt.
 On some cars, the serpentine belt routing is printed on top of the upper radiator support or under the hood.

 - Next, slide the serpentine belt over the tensioner pulley.